Life on Mars might not want to be found

 Drawing upon the urban legends, ghost stories and extraordinary experiences linked to the Ħal Saflieni Hypogeum site, the work builds a speculative cartography of encounters with other-than-humans and considers their agency.

-The work is a cross-pollination of meanings between science and magic stretching between eras, extinction events and other-than-human archives.
+The work is a cross-pollination of meaning of life forms encounters between science and magic stretching between eras, extinction events and other-than-human archives.

 Seems at home